sharife/goldenthread-v2/site/content/productions/reorient-2023.md

 start: 2023-10-13T07:00:00.000Z
 end: 2023-11-04T07:00:00.000Z
 heading: "Six short plays.
 One unforgettable evening. "
-description: >-
-  ReOrient 2023 celebrates the return of our signature program, an innovative and spirited festival of short plays from or about the Middle East.
+description: ReOrient 2023 celebrates the return of our signature program, an innovative and spirited festival of short plays from or about the Middle East.
   The dizzying line-up is diverse in content and style, with 6 plays selected from 113 submissions, highlighting a multiplicity of Middle Eastern perspectives and identities. **Think you know the Middle East?
 Think again!**

-  “Humanity is at the core of ReOrient. **If theatre is community, it starts here.** If the goal of theatre is to expand our viewpoint, to enrich our knowledge, and to embrace empathy, then ReOrient hugely succeeds.” *—Stark Insider*
 background: https://ucarecdn.com/349688f0-d55c-4c62-a618-d141623b14fa/
 titleimage: https://ucarecdn.com/2e9a7e02-cc5a-4bd7-bbdc-d13dc1c194bf/
 program: null